PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/deploying-sql-server-on-kubernetes/index.md

 This confirms that any data inserted into the primary replica is replicated to the secondaries.

-## Syncronous commit performance
+## Synchronous commit performance

-Since we have setup the Availability group for syncronous commit any transaction on the primary will wait on the synchronized secondary databases to harden the log before it is committed to the primary.
+Since we have setup the Availability group for synchronous commit any transaction on the primary will wait on the synchronized secondary databases to harden the log before it is committed to the primary.
 This wait type is expected for synchronous-commit Availability Groups and indicates the time to send, write, and acknowledge log commit to the secondary databases.
 We can query the ```sys.dm_os_wait_stats``` DMV to get metrics on the wait time.

 ```sql
 # waiting_tasks_count and wait_time_ms.
 Both columns represent the number of commands and the wait time respectively taken to commit on secondary and acknowledge on the primary.